AkhilJ321/backend-assign/Readme.md

 # User Management System

-This is a simple User Management System REST API built using Python and Flask.
+This is a simple User Task Management System REST API built using Python and Flask.
 It provides endpoints to create, update, list, and paginate tasks.

 ## Prerequisites